IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 command creates a local Docker image according to the recipe in `container/Dockerfile` and uploads it to [Container Registry], which is Google’s storage for Docker images.
-For the last operation to succeed, your local Docker has to be configured apporpriately, which boils down to the following lines:
+For the last operation to succeed, your local Docker has to be configured appropriately, which boils down to the following lines:

 ```sh
 gcloud auth login # General authentication for Cloud SDK